jzills/ActionCache/src/README.md

     }

 > [!NOTE]
-> This is beneficial because actions like evicting a cache or refreshing a cache can be done at the namespace level and not interfere with one another.
+> This is beneficial because actions like evicting or refreshing cache entries can be done at the namespace level.